This content was published: February 1, 2022. Phone numbers, email addresses, and other information may have changed.

 Cascade Campus Paragon Gallery is pleased to welcome artist Sabina Haque to the gallery in an alternative format on our website — a virtual exhibition of her multimedia installation presenting drawings, video, and performance exploring the cycle of welcoming and excluding, and what it means to belong to a community.

 PCC Theatre presents Shakespeare’s Romeo and Juliet, March 4-7 on Zoom!
 A bitter vendetta by two family factions divides the land.
 The conflict erupts into bloodshed in the streets.
 Sound familiar?
 Written as if ripped from today’s headlines, Romeo and Juliet focuses on two young lovers from rival sides who cross the embattled lines dividing them to become history’s iconic tragic lovers.
 Zoom in to experience Shakespeare’s relevant timeless tale, a Romeo and Juliet like you’ve never seen before.
-Tickets at www.pcc.edu/theatre Admission price is a suggested donation ($5 students, seniors, Veterans, $10 General) with proceeds going to the PCC Theatre scholarship fund through the PCC Foundation.
-Click here for more information.
+Tickets at pcc.edu/theatre Admission price is a suggested donation ($5 students, seniors, Veterans, $10 General) with proceeds going to the PCC Theatre scholarship fund through the PCC Foundation.
+More information about Romeo and Juliet.

 George Johanson, the featured artist at Rock Creek’s Helzer Gallery, is a Portland- based painter, printmaker, and ceramic tile muralist.
 As the featured artist, Johanson will be meeting with PCC Rock Creek’s Life Drawing and Life Painting classes to discuss a subject central to his work: the human figure and its environment.
 The featured video is an excerpt from a longer video, In The Studio with George Johanson, produced at PCC Rock Creek in 2009.
 The Helzer Gallery Featured Artist Program is a series of virtual programming created to introduce our audience to the work and creative practice of various artists.